fanyucai1/PopGen/README.rst

 Genomics England:https://www.genomicsengland.co.uk/
 ########################################################################################################################################
-**WGS-based genome study of patient with rare disease and their families and cancer patients in England:**
+**WGS-based genome study of patient with rare disease and their families and cancer patients in England.**

 `Cancer_rare-disease_Covid-19 <./Genomics_England/>`_